kormixensnik34/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's better to write clear, simple code first and optimize only when profiling indicates that a particular section of code is a performance bottleneck.

+# 2023-12-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and not get sidetracked by less significant details.
+Use a task management tool, such as Trello or Asana, to keep track of your priorities and make sure you stay on track.
+ 2. Plan ahead: Planning is crucial when it comes to programming.
+You should always have a clear idea of what you want to achieve and how you plan to get there.
+Breaking down your project into smaller, manageable tasks can help make this process easier.
+Create a roadmap for your code, outlining the key components and their relationships to one another.
+Then, as you complete each task, update your roadmap to reflect your progress.
+Planning ahead will also help prevent last-minute panic and ensure your deadlines are met.
+3. Stay organized: A clean, well-organized codebase is a joy to work with and can save you hours of time in the long run.
+Implement good coding practices, like using version control (such as Git), organizing your files and classes, following coding conventions, commenting your Code, using appropriate naming conventions and documenting your work.
+These practices will not only make your life easier but also contribute to the maintainability and readability of Your code.